-Based on the best-selling novel by David Nicholls, the show will follow Douglas Petersen (Tom Hollander), a seemingly happily-married man who’s meticulously planned a grand tour of Europe.
+Based on the bestselling novel by David Nicholls, four-part BBC comedy drama Us follows Douglas Petersen (Tom Hollander), a seemingly happily married man who’s meticulously planned a grand tour of Europe.
 However, his family holiday schemes hit a slight road bump: his wife Connie (Luther’s Saskia Reeves) tells him she wants to separate.

 Is their marriage over?
 Not if Douglas can help it.
 He convinces Connie to join him on their European vacation, using the trip as a desperate quest to win back her love.

-But when exactly will Us be on TV?
-Who are the other actors and characters that will appear?
+But when exactly is Us on TV?
+Who are the other actors and characters that are appearing in the show?
 And is there a trailer for the series?
-Here’s everything you need to know about David Nicholls’ Us.
+Here's everything you need to know about David Nicholls' Us.

 When is David Nicholls' US on TV?